Data4Democracy/d4d-ambassador/CODE_OF_CONDUCT.md

  * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
  * Inappropriate photography or recording.
  * Inappropriate physical contact.
 You should have someone's consent before touching them.
  * Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcome sexual advances.
+ * Inappropriate photography or recording.
  * Deliberate intimidation, stalking or following (online or in person).
  * Advocating for, or encouraging, any of the above behavior.
  * Sustained disruption of community events, including talks and presentations.